rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-02.md

 Rust for Linux supports a range of stable versions of the compiler, but it also needs some *[unstable features](https://rust-for-linux.com/unstable-features)*, which the team uses when there's reasonable confidence that things won't change much (or disappear!).
 There's generally a desire to limit churn, so replacing existing code with new features is something that typically happens when a new Debian stable is released.

-With that in mind, we looked at features with the most significant impact that Rust for Linux wants to start using as soon as possible (i.e., with the next Debian):
+With that in mind, we looked at features with the most significant impact that Rust for Linux wants to start using as soon as possible (i.e., with the next Debian).
+Some of the most notable ones are:

 * [Arbitrary Self Types]
 * [Field Projections]